Seagull (海鸥) 4B-1

 McKeown, J.M. and J.C.
 1996.
 McKeown’s Price Guide to Antique and Classic Cameras, 1997-1998.
 Grantsburg, Wis.: Centennial Photo.

 This has a sparse entry for the Seagull.
 Only the model 4 is noted and the name of the manufacturer is given as ‘Light Industrial Products (China)’.
-This suggests that in the late 1990s, Western interest in Chinese cameras was limited.
+This suggests that in the mid-1990s, Western knowledge of Chinese cameras was limited.

 St. Denny, D. 1989.
 Cameras of the People’s Republic of China.
 Leicester, England: Jessop Specialist Publishing.
 The Seagull 4B-1 is on p.
 91.

 Smithsonian Institution.
-China’s Calligraphic Arts: Cursive script (草書) asia-archive dot si.edu/learn/chinas-calligraphic-arts/cursive-script/ accessed May 12, 2025.
+China’s Calligraphic Arts: Cursive script (草書) asia-archive.si.edu/learn/chinas-calligraphic-arts/cursive-script/ accessed June 4, 2025.